Skip to main content

 Common causes:

-1. Wrong secret: Verify you're using the correct webhook secret
+1. Wrong secret: Verify you're using the same value as the action's signing_secret

 2. Body modification: Don't parse JSON before verification - use raw body